Learn About Intervals in Music

 - Next, as the lower note of the interval is A, count up the A major scale until you come to the sixth note.
 In this case the note is F# and we know (from the figure showing the intervals of the major scale) that the 6th scale note (F#) is a major 6th above the key note (A).
 Our note, however, is F, which makes our interval one semitone smaller than a major 6th, so it must be a minor 6th.

-If you want to know how to make any major scale, you can learn it here.
+If you want to know how to make any major scale, see my article on Major Scales.

 Some intervals sound identical but are named differently depending on how the notes are named.
 For example, A to D# (augmented 4th) sounds the same as A to Eb (diminished 5th) since D# and Eb are two names for the same pitch.
 These intervals (like those notes) are said to be enharmonic equivalents of each other.
 Another name for this interval is a tritone as it equals three whole tones.